aragon/aragon-wiki/docs/network/aragon_network_token.md

 # Aragon Network Token

-The Aragon Network Token (ticker symbol: ANT) is the native token of the Aragon Network.
+Aragon Network Token (ticker symbol: ANT) is the native token of the Aragon Network.
 ANT is primarily used for the governance of the Aragon Network, although additional uses for accessing Aragon Network services have been proposed as well.

 ## ANT uses